-The Career Services Office provides individual counseling to assist students with self-assessment, choosing a major, career exploration, and professional/graduate school and job searches.
+The Salisbury Center for Career Services and Professional Development provides individual counseling to assist students with self-assessment, choosing a major, career exploration, and professional/graduate school and job searches.
 Interest inventories, a computerized guidance program, and various presentations are offered to help students learn about and explore career options.
 Parents, alumni/alumnae, and others participate in on- and off-campus panels and events to share their experience and knowledge of the "real world" and career options.
 A workshop series addresses choosing a major, career decision making, résumé and cover-letter writing, interviewing skills, professional/graduate school and job search strategies.
 A variety of internship and job shadow opportunities are available for students interested in gaining experience.
 Through the recruitment program and career/graduate school fairs in various geographic locations, students can interview with representatives from a wide range of organizations and schools.

-The Office of Intercultural Affairs oversees a wide range of programs and services designed to attract, support and retain a diverse population of students, and to educate the campus about the rich and diverse cultures represented by students, faculty and staff.
+The Office of Intercultural Affairs oversees a wide range of programs and services designed to attract, support and retain a diverse population of students and to educate the campus about the rich and diverse cultures represented by students, faculty and staff.

 For questions about hometown releases or related issues, parents are encouraged to contact Mary LeClair in the Office of Communications at (315) 781-3540, or by e-mail at firstname.lastname@example.org.

 Residence halls generally open at 9 a.m. the day before classes begin and officially close at noon the day after exams end each semester.
 Closing of the halls may vary for individual students depending on their personal exam schedules.
 Students are to vacate their rooms completely 24 hours after their last exam or noon the day residence halls officially close, whichever comes first.
 The Colleges do not provide storage over the summer.
-If storage space is desired, there are several local mini storage companies in Geneva or Simply Storage (1-800-StoreIt) is a storage company that works with college and university students by supplying boxes and arranging a pick-up and delivery date.
+If storage space is desired, there are several local mini storage companies in Geneva or Simply Storage (800-StoreIt) is a storage company that works with college and university students by supplying boxes and arranging a pick-up and delivery date.
 Any personal items remaining on campus after closing will be removed and donated to charity or disposed of immediately at the student's expense.